elswob/Badger/README.md

 If this file is added after the initial data, the ortholog data will need to be loaded into the database.
 This can be done simply by running `./run_me.sh` again.

+#### External data

+It is possible to add data from an external genome project and link the genes back to the external database.
+Furthermore this is possible without a GFF3 file and just the three FASTA files.
+If this file is missing then a fake GFF3 file is needed (a list of transcript IDs that matches those in the FASTA files).
+In addotion information about the external data source is also required.

+Currently the only way to add this data is using the AddFileData.groovy script.
+For an example see the C. teleta section.

 ## Data rules

 1. All chromosme/scaffold/contig IDs must be unique, e.g. Mmeles_v1.0_scaffold_1